bradbergeron-us/quickstart-jekyll-zurb/README.md

 Unlike other projects (such as Octopress), this is a minimal skeleton repository upon which you can build your project.
 You _have_ to understand all the moving parts and how they are configured.

-This project is meant to be deployed on GitHub Pages, no Grunt, Gulp involved (though you are free to use them).
+This project is meant to be deployed on GitHub Pages, no Grunt or Gulp involved (though you are free to use them).